Iranian Tea Culture

 FAQs

-2. What is the most popular tea in Iran?
-Lahijan tea, a black tea grown in northern Iran, is the most popular.
+2. What tea is most popular in Iran?
+Lahijan black tea.

 Leave a Reply